tidewise/buildbot-ci/README.md

 `/var/cache/autoproj/import` in the slave container.
 One may create an import cache update builder to update the cache.

+The import cache creation supports using `gem-compiler` to prebuild gems, speeding the update stage significantly (the update step is the longer step on incremental builds).
+Which gems get precompiled is controlled by the `gem_compile` array argument in `StandardSetup` or `ImportCache` (see [rock.py](master/rock.py)).
+This work out of the box for most gems, but more complicated gems don't work at all, or work with significant tuning:

+- the `rice` gem can't be precompiled for now
+- the `qtbindings` gem (qt-ruby bindings) need to be tuned during precompilation.
+Add `qtbindings[+lib/2.5/*.so.?-lib/2.5/*.so]` to `gem_compile`, and add `99-qtbindings-x86_64.rb` to the `overrides_path` array argument.
+The gem won't be functional otherwise.

 ### Build cache

 Successfully built packages are cached so as to reduce the build cycle (dramatically)